 I recently got an order to make a cake that I’ve never made before- a Sushi themed cake!
 I was really excited to make this cake and I was pretty happy with how it came out.

 What do you think?

 I made this cake for an adorable little boy’s older brother.
-This adorable little boy was the first one to befriend my younger brother when we moved to a new place last year.
+This little boy was the first one to befriend my younger brother when we moved to a new place last year.
 Unfortunately, the little boy’s family moved recently, but his mother knew that I baked and asked if I could make a cake for her older son’s 16th birthday.

 I immediately said yes when she told me the theme for the birthday as I always love trying out different designs and themes for cakes.